cs160-berkeley/prog-02-represent-LithiumH/README.md

 I actually changed the icon because the old icon is actually Sunlight Fundation's Congress iOS app.
 I don't wanna be sued.
 Instead, I used an icon by CC license.
 [Congress by Martha Ormiston from the Noun Project](https://thenounproject.com/term/congress/12741/)

+Also, I did not push the API keys to the repo.
+So if you recompile the code and try to run it it wouldn't work because the API keys file is not found.